A-Productions/bricker/developer-notes.md

         * Figure out a way to maintain physics cache, parented matrix_world info, etc. for objects appended to background blender instance
     * Switch `calculationAxes` property to expanded bools in user interface
     * Fix material panel subpanels for blender 2.79
+    * When switching to v1.7, change 'colorSnap' to 'colorMapping'
 * Fixes
     * when brickified model's parent is rotated, bricks drawn by customizing model are often not rotated correctly